CrowdStrike/crimson-falcon/docs/HostMigration.md

 opts = {
   offset: 56, # Integer | The offset to start retrieving records from
   limit: 56, # Integer | The maximum records to return.
 [1-10000]
-  sort: 'groups|asc', # String | The property to sort by.
+  sort: 'target_cid|asc', # String | The property to sort by.
   filter: 'filter_example' # String | The filter expression that should be used to limit the results.
-Valid fields: groups, static_host_groups, status, target_cid, migration_id, created_time, host_migration_id, hostgroups, hostname, source_cid, id
+Valid fields: migration_id, id, created_time, hostgroups, static_host_groups, hostname, status, groups, target_cid, source_cid, host_migration_id
 }

 begin